 Timeframe per lens type

-Rigid contact lenses: Leave the lenses out of your eyes for at least 3 weeks before surgery.
+Rigid contact lenses: Leave the lenses out of your eyes for at least 2 weeks prior evaluation and 2 weeks before surgery.

 The doctor will administer a general anaesthetic to ensure you are not awake during the operation.